 Update July 18th, 2012

-I made the comment recently that the 22MP 5D Mark III images upsampled to 36MP using good software would look almost as good as the D800 images with regards to the resolution.
+I made the comment recently that the 22MP 5D Mark III images upsampled to 36MP using good software would look almost as good as the D800 images with regard to the resolution.
 It seems like people find it hard to believe this.
 So I took some images from DPReview here, from the D800 and 5D Mark III both at ISO 100 and put together the comparison below to make it convenient for you.
 Remember: the 5D Mark III image is upsampled to 36MP.
 See if you can tell which one of the two columns (Camera A and B) is the 5D Mark III and D800.

 The point of this comparison is that the difference in resolution on screen is marginal at best when properly upsampling the 5D Mark III images to 36MP.
 In print this would be even more marginal.
 Is this marginal difference in resolution worth the slow 4fps framerate on the D800?
 Is it worth the overall slower camera and workflow?
 Is it worth the big diskspace eating files and all the hassle that comes with that (memory consumption, slower PC, backups etc.)?
 In my opinion it’s not.
 Also, I’ll take a better autofocus system and better high ISO performance any day instead of this marginal advantage in resolution.
 The 5D Mark III is the better choice here.